plb500/PicoWallet/README.md

 Can generate full hierearchy of derived keys either by generating new seed (using Pico's on board entropy sources) or from hard-coded seed.

 Able to generate and output BIP39-compliant mnemonic phrases.
-Also generates QR codes for importing private keys
+Also generates QR codes for importing private keys and for public addresses

 TODO:
 - MicroSD card integration